In the modern world, most of us have higher levels of anxiety than is either natural or healthy for us.

 Indeed, whether you suffer from mild anxiety or one of the many anxiety disorders, changing your diet may significantly help you to improve your symptoms.

 Although most people reach for that unhealthy pick-me-up when feeling stressed, such as a high sugar or carb-laden treat this may actually be adding to the low mood and anxiety.

-A recent medical study identifies a direct relation between a poor, inadequate diet and the occurence of anxiety disorders, sleep disturbances and mood disorders.
+A recent medical study identifies a direct relation between a poor, inadequate diet and the occurrence of anxiety disorders, sleep disturbances and mood disorders.

 The Standard American Diet is known as the SAD diet for very good reason.
-For example, only 12% of the calories come from plant based foods, whilst a whopping 63% of calories derive from refined processed foods.
+For example, only 12% of the calories come from plant-based foods, whilst a whopping 63% of calories derived from refined processed foods.

 Needless to say, that many people in the Western World are, according to Dr Hyman (Director of the Cleveland Clinic Center for Functional Medicine)